kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 The MIT License gives permission for software "free of charge", but the law does not assume that folks receiving licenses free of charge give up their rights to sue when things go wrong and the licensor is to blame.
 "Limitations of liability", often paired with "damages exclusions", work a lot like licenses, as promises not to sue.
+But these are promises the _licensee_ gives the one providing the software.

 In general, courts read limitations of liability and damages exclusions warily, since they can shift an incredible amount of risk from one side to another.
 To protect community's vital interest in giving folks a way to redress wrongs done in court, they "strictly construe" language limiting liability, reading it against the one protected by it where possible.
-Limitations of liability have to specific to stand up.
+Limitations of liability have to be specific to stand up.
 Especially in "consumer" contracts and other situations where those giving up the right to sue lack sophistication or bargaining power, courts have sometimes refused to honor language that seemed buried out of sight.
-Partly for that reason, partly by shear momentum, lawyers tend to give limits of liability the all-caps treatment, too.
+Partly for that reason, partly by shear force of habit, lawyers tend to give limits of liability the all-caps treatment, too.

 Drilling down a bit, the "limitation of liability" part is a cap on